On the Fourier analytic structure of the Brownian graph: Introduction and results

 \subsection{Methods: It\=o calculus and reduction to Brownian images}

 The key method we introduce to estimate the Fourier transform of the graph measure $\mu$ is based on \textit{It\=o calculus}, which has previously been a natural framework in the theory of stochastic differential equations.
 As far as we know, It\=o calculus has not been previously considered in this Fourier analytic context.
-In Section \ref{sec:further} we will discuss the prospects of this approach.
-Next we will discuss this method and give a brief summary of the main steps in the proof.
+Here we discuss this method and give a brief summary of the main steps in the proof.
 When written in polar coordinates, \eqref{eq:fourierdecay} asks about the rate of decay for the integral

 for $\xi = u(\cos \theta,\sin\theta)\in \R^2$, $u > 0$, $\theta \in [0,2\pi)$, as $u \to \infty$.
 There are two distinct cases we will consider depending on the direction of $\xi$, which we give a heuristic description of here.